Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Possible start dates extended to 165 AD for Earth.
 - The Lauenburg province has been amalgamated into Holstein.
+- Fixed issue which caused workers to be reset to 1 upon loading a save game.
+- Fixed issue which caused Battle Base Building to only be active if, after checking the option, the game was closed and reopened.

 * Miscellaneous
 - Fixed issue which caused a crash when starting a multiplayer game.